LLVM

 The parameterisation of the LLVM backend is really easy and follows

-implementation of the Parameterisation
+implementation of the Parameterisation datatype:

-is a function that checks the types for raw primitive values.
+hasTypeis a function that checks the types for raw primitive values.
 Currently the typechecking is very basic, it just checks if the given types matches with the primitive value in arity.
 For operator primitives, we check if the types of the arguments are equal.
-This implementation will definitely have to be refined in the future.builtinTypes
+This implementation will definitely have to be refined in the future.builtinTypesandbuiltinValuesjust provide a mapping from source code literal names to the actual literals.integerToRawPrimValcreates a literal based on an integer.
+Currently it doesn't take the size of the literal into account, as integer literals always share the same type.
+This should be improved in the future.There are currently no implementations for

-, as the backend does not support these types yet.
+stringValandfloatVal, as the backend does not support these types yet.

 Substitution and weakening

-For simplicity, the current HasWeak
+For simplicity, the current HasWeak, HasSubstValue and HasSubstTerm

 instances do not do anything at all.
 This will likely change in the future.